 Matches will meet according to the program you have chosen for your child.
 In the Community Program, the parent and Big will coordinate times for outings 2-4 times a month.
 In the Lunch Buddy Program, the Big will coordinate visits with the school for weekly lunch visits.
-For the Future Readiness Program, Bigs will coordinate visits with the student and the school.
 You and your child will have dedicated professional staff member throughout your child’s Match that will monitor the Match and offer resources for you and your family.

 We ask for a minimum commitment of 12 months for each Match we make.
 That is often not the end, though – many of our friendships end up lasting a lifetime.